Seton Hall’s Accelerated B.S.N. at GCU

 What are the prerequisite courses that must be completed prior to starting the accelerated nursing program?

 All accepted students must complete eight prerequisite courses.
 These courses may be accepted from your first bachelor’s degree, or they can be completed at any regionally accredited institution in the United States.
-For Fall 2016 entrance, all courses must be a grade of “C” or better.
 The courses are:

 - Human Anatomy and Physiology I (4 credits) *